texus/TGUI-website/tutorials/1.0/widgets-overview/index.md

 **Notes**

 The size of the HorizontalLayout (both width and height) must be provided, and child widgets will be resized to fit this size.
-It is not possible to have the layout grow as more widgets are added.
-You could however manually update the size every time you add a widget, but then the widget is of limited use.

 You should never call `setPosition` or `setSize` on any child widget that is added to HorizontalLayout.